The future of academia is likely to be transformed by AI language models such as ChatGPT. Here are some other tools worth knowing about.

 Users can also ask Consensus about the relationship between concepts and about something’s cause and effect.
 For example: Does immigration improve the economy?

-Consensus would reply to that question by stating that most studies have found that immigration generally improves the economy, while also providing a list of the academic papers it used to arrive at the consensus, and ultimately sharing the summaries of the top articles it analysed.
+Consensus would reply to that question by stating that most studies have found that immigration generally improves the economy, providing a list of the academic papers it used to arrive at the consensus, and ultimately sharing the summaries of the top articles it analysed.

 The software can also find relevant papers without perfect keyword matches, summarise them and extract key information.